kevin-titi/Game_Analytics_D14_Retention_Prediction/README.md

 # Game Analytics: Day 14 Player Retention/Churn Prediction

-We utilized data from the first day to day 7 after game installation to determine whether a player would stay in the game by day 14.
-This predictive classification model relies on measures such as user behavior, in-game metrics (e.g., win rate), and engagement patterns to identify players at risk of churning.
+We analyzed data spanning the initial day to day 7 post-game installation to forecast a player's likelihood of remaining in the game by day 14.
+Our predictive classification model leverages factors like user behavior, in-game metrics (such as win rate), and engagement patterns to identify players with high potential for long-term retention.

 ## Predicting which players will play our game by machine learning models